Posted by Rhea Suh, Assistant Secretary for Policy, Management & Budget, Department of the Interior on June 3, 2010

-Posted by Sam Kass, Assistant White House Chef, Food Initiative Coordinator on April 2, 2010
+Posted by Sam Kass, White House Assistant Chef and the Food Initiative Coordinator on May 14, 2010

 Since the groundbreaking of the White House Kitchen Garden more than a year ago, local students have spent time on the South Lawn of the White House planting seeds, harvesting vegetables and learning about health and nutrition along the way.
 Through the garden, the First Lady started a discussion on the role food plays in living a healthy life.
 The discussion grew into the Let's Move! campaign and like the garden - we just keep on growing.